-Mrs Madden is a Chartered Accountant with over 20 years' experience in commerce and public practice, with roles including company secretary of various ASX listed entities.
-Mrs Madden is engaged through Erasmus Consulting Pty Ltd.
+Ms Madden is a Chartered Accountant with over 20 years' experience in commerce and public practice, with roles including company secretary of various ASX listed entities.
+Ms Madden is engaged through Erasmus Consulting Pty Ltd.

-At the date of this report Mrs Madden holds no interests in shares of options of the Company.
+At the date of this report Ms Madden holds no interests in shares or options of the Company.